Sequential Monte Carlo approximations of Wasserstein--Fisher--Rao gradient flows: Sampling as optimisation and gradient flows

-Let us denote the target distribution over $\R^d$ by $\pi$ and assume that it admits a density w.r.t. the Lebsegue measure also denoted by $\pi$, then a natural way to recover $\pi$ is to consider the optimisation problem
+Let us denote the target distribution over $\R^d$ by $\pi$.
+A natural way to recover $\pi$ is to consider the optimisation problem

-which can be solved by following the direction of steepest descent of $ D_{\KL}(\cdot||\pi)$, given by the gradient flow partial differential equation (PDE)
+which can be solved by following the direction of steepest descent of $ \KL(\cdot||\pi)$, given by the gradient flow partial differential equation (PDE)

-where $\grad_{\m} D_{\KL}(\mu||\pi)$ denotes the gradient of $D_{\KL}(\cdot||\pi)$ w.r.t. metric $\m$ \cite{ambrosio2008gradient,carrillo_fisher-rao_2024}.
-Depending on the choice of metric $\m$, the gradient $\grad_{\m}\cF(\mu)$ takes different shapes; we primarily focus on Wasserstein (W), Fisher--Rao (FR) and Wasserstein--Fisher--Rao (WFR) flows of the Kullback--Leibler divergence in infinite time.
+where $\grad_{\m} \KL(\mu||\pi)$ denotes the gradient of $\KL(\cdot||\pi)$ w.r.t. metric $\m$ \citep{ambrosio2008gradient,carrillo_fisher-rao_2024}.
+Depending on the choice of metric $\m$, the gradient $\grad_{\m}\KL(\mu||\pi)$ takes different shapes; we primarily focus on Wasserstein (W), Fisher--Rao (FR) and Wasserstein--Fisher--Rao (WFR) flows of the Kullback--Leibler divergence.

-The gradient flow of $D_{\KL}(\mu || \pi)$ w.r.t. the geometry induced by the Wasserstein distance is given by
+The gradient flow of $\KL(\mu || \pi)$ w.r.t. the geometry induced by the Wasserstein distance is

-and corresponds to the Fokker-Planck equation of a Langevin diffusion targeting $\pi$ \cite{jordan1998variational}.
-Convergence of the W gradient flow has been widely studied \cite{durmus2019analysis, vempala2019rapid} and is guaranteed whenever $\pi$ satisfies a log-Sobolev inequality (e.g., \cite{chewi2024analysis}).
+and corresponds to the Fokker-Planck equation of a Langevin diffusion targeting $\pi$ \citep{jordan1998variational}.
+Convergence of the W gradient flow has been widely studied \citep{durmus2019analysis, vempala2019rapid} and is guaranteed if $\pi$ satisfies a log-Sobolev inequality (e.g., \cite{chewi2024analysis}).

-The Fisher--Rao (FR) gradient flow of $D_{\KL}(\mu || \pi)$ is obtained by considering the Fisher--Rao (also known as Hellinger) metric \cite{Lu2019}
+The Fisher--Rao (FR) gradient flow of $\KL(\mu || \pi)$ is obtained by considering the Fisher--Rao (also known as Hellinger) metric \citep{Lu2019}